Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 #### Comments

-Rooting is fairly easy, only requiring a 3.3v USB UART Adapter and almost no disassembly.
+Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

 #### Details